IIIF/api/source/api/presentation/3.0/index.md

  * Clients _SHOULD_ be aware that some implementations may add an `@graph` property at the top level, which contains the object.
 This is a side effect of JSON-LD serialization, and servers _SHOULD_ remove it before sending to the client.
 If this is seen in practice, the client can use the [JSON-LD compaction algorithm][json-ld-compact] and JSON-LD Framing with the [supplied frames][annex-frames] to remove it and generate the correct representation.

  * If a {name} parameter in the recommended URI structure begins with a number, such as `.../canvas/1`, then developers using certain technology stacks may be inconvenienced.
 In particular, an RDF based stack that uses RDF/XML internally will not be able to derive a shared `.../canvas/` prefix and then use the `1` as a CURIE, as `<canvas:1>` is not a valid element in XML.
 Producers might consider adding an alphabetical character as the initial character.

+* It is _RECOMMENDED_ that if there is (at the time of implementation) a single image that depicts the page, then the dimensions of the image are used as the dimensions of the canvas for simplicity.
+If there are multiple full images, then the dimensions of the largest image should be used.
+If the largest image's dimensions are less than 1200 pixels on either edge, then the canvas's dimensions _SHOULD_ be double those of the image.

 ### E. Versioning